ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

 ---

-\\Add Congrats and remove TWC below

-Congratulations again to our podium teams for a successful campaign, and congratulations in fact to all 43 participating teams!
-Every placement was hotly contested this year, and many thanks are in order for the many people who brought TWC together this year.
+Commendations to all of our 44 participating teams, and once more, congratulations to France, Poland and last and certainly not least, Argentina, for being our bronze, silver, and gold medalists respectively.
+Every team showed up with a fierce desire to win, resulting in an osu!catch World Cup we will forevermore remember.

+The 2026 osu!catch World Cup, however, wouldn't be possible without the help of the insanely talented people who worked on all facets of the tournament.
+Their impeccable work ethic is the reason CWC was made a success, and we cannot thank them enough for their efforts.

 ![](/wiki/shared/news/2026-07-20-osucatch-world-cup-2026-concludes/cwc2026-credits.png)

-\\Add outro and redirect to MWC

-As always, thank you, too, for following this year's edition!
-As the osu!taiko World Cup 2026 draws to a close, more is always on the way in the World Cup circuit, like the third iteration of the Lazer Grand Arena that is currently being held.
-Check out the [information page](/wiki/tournaments/lga/2026) for more details if you're interested and can't wait for more World Cup action!
+And to conclude, thank *you*, the viewer, for watching this year's iteration of the osu!catch World Cup.
+Fortunately, we can all look *four*ward to the upcoming osu!mania 4K World Cup 2026 starting in just a few weeks.
+If that sounds even remotely interesting to you, make sure to check out the [information page](/wiki/Tournaments/MWC/2026_4K) for more details and add the dates there to your calender so you don't miss any of the action!

 —Albionthegreat, Alepe, Rocma, Daletto, Nelly & wwwww